bondua2/miniwiki/linx/linxgloss.md

 ```
 nmap IP
 ```
-To see built-in commands in bash
+To see built-in commands in bash:

 **man bash-builtins**